 Perhaps those with a little more experience will consume more.
 Although this is customarily used to potentially help with pain, inflammation, or sleep-related issues.

 In order for CBD to cause potentially fatal effects on an average-sized human, it would take 375 servings.
 This ridiculous amount would also need to be consumed in a short amount of time.
 The most likely outcome of such a scenario would be that the body would reject it without it being digested.
 No cases of an overdose of CBD have ever been documented.

 High-quality CBD is non-toxic, so taking marginally more than the suggested daily volume is nothing to worry about; the natural outcome of consuming a tiny bit more is getting a good nights sleep and waking up with a positive outlook.

 In conclusion, CBD is perfectly safe for most individuals.
 It can provide therapeutic benefits for acute conditions as well as act as daily nutritional support.
-For those who can’t take CBD due to intolerance or prescription interactions, topical CBD products are a good choice for potentially helping with daily aches and pains as well as certain skin conditions.
+For those who can’t take CBD due to intolerance or prescription interactions, topical CBD products are a good choice.
+These come as balms, lotions, or gels and are potentially helping with daily aches and pains as well as certain skin conditions.

 These statements have not been evaluated by the Food and Drug Administration.
 Goat Grass CBD products are not intended to diagnose, treat, cure, or prevent any disease.